Do you want to start a podcast? Are you looking for detailed guidelines about how to start a podcast?

-BEHRINGER XENYX 302USB – This is what I use cheap and cheerful, you can choose which ever mixer you want it doesn’t really matter.
-If you want to connect everything to you Computer or Laptop I suggest getting a USB mixer.
+BEHRINGER XENYX 302USB – This is what I use cheap and cheerful, you can choose whichever mixer you want it doesn’t really matter.
+If you want to connect everything to your Computer or Laptop I suggest getting a USB mixer.

 What Software for recording your podcast

 Whether you are recording an interview over Skype or directly to your computer you are going to need some form of software to store that recording.
 So here’s what I recommend: